Detection of change points in a time series

 5.3 Selecting the number of change points

 We see a significant improvement of the fit when we start adding change points.
-The sequence of residuals also looks more and more as a sequence of i.i.d. centered random variables.
+The sequence of residuals also looks more and more as a sequence of i.i.d.i.i.d. centered random variables.
 Nevertheless these improvements suddenly become less obvious after detecting the main 8 jumps that are clearly visible.
 Indeed, adding more change points only allows to detect very small changes in the empirical mean and reduces the residual sum of squares very slightly.

 A method for selecting an “optimal” number of segments consists in looking at the objective function obtained with different number of segments.